Tomorrowland (festival): Sponsorships and social media

-Tomorrowland currently has twenty six official partners including Pepsi Max, Budweiser, and Brussels Airlines which do various work to promote the festival.
+Tomorrowland currently has twenty-six official partners including Coca-Cola, Budweiser, and Brussels Airlines, which do various work to promote the festival.
 Since 2011, Tomorrowland has been filming the event and posting the sets on YouTube.
 The filming is also used to make an official aftermovie in which extra emphasis is put on the festival goers aiming to expand ticket sales for the following year.
 The film crew is made up of about 200 editors, producers, and camera people.
-Tomorrowland's YouTube channel has over 1,828,744,611 views as of July 2022, and over 10.2 million subscribers as of July 2022.
-Elsewhere on social media, Tomorrowland has over 7.8 million followers on Instagram, and over 2.4 million followers on Twitter.
+As of December 2024, Tomorrowland's YouTube channel has over 2.201.242.947 views and over 11.2 million subscribers.
+Elsewhere on social media, Tomorrowland has over 9.8 million followers on Instagram, and over 2.2 million followers on X.

 The 2012 edition of Tomorrowland saw the debut of the Tomorrowland's Global Journey packages in partnership with Brussels Airlines.
 The package includes a weekend ticket in addition to flights and hotels and saw 25 flights carrying 2,000 passengers from 17 departure cities.
 2013 saw a large increase in popularity for this package seeing 140 flights carrying 8,000 passengers from 67 cities with the top five flight destination being Basel, Tel Aviv, Geneva, Oslo, and London.
 Buyers of the Global Journey packages had the option to upgrade to party flights of which there were twenty; ten standard, eight with streamed music and two with live DJ sets.
 Previous Global Journey setlists have come from Dimitri Vegas & Like Mike, Yves V, and Romeo Blanco.
 Since 2017, Tomorrowland has been partnered with Dance FM UAE allowing live setlists from the festival and exclusive interviews with the performers to be broadcast on the station.